Watch our video on understanding technical analysis basics.

 All it takes is one trader to completely change the movement of a stock.
 We call this the butterfly effect.
 It could be a major seller that pops up when bulls are rushing in.
 Or a major buyer when everyone is selling.

-The stock market is a collection of traders and computers from around the world that are buying and selling stocks.
+The stock market is a collection of traders and computers from around the world buying and selling stocks.
 The stock market can’t hurt you.
 It’s not out to get your money.
 It can’t read your mind or sneak into your brokerage account and get you to do things that you don’t want to do.